lwhsu/talk-20160730-bsddaytw_ports_dev/slides.md

 ---
 # Quick Porting

-- Writing the Makefile
+- Write the Makefile
-- Writing the Description Files
+- Write the Description Files
-- Creating the Checksum File
+- Create the Checksum File
-- Testing the Port
+- Test the Port
-- Checking with portlint
+- Check with portlint
-- Submitting the New Port
+- Submit the New Port

 ---
 # Makefile